Lab 4: Advanced Scripting

 foo = GameObject.Find(‘Player’)

-if (insert some condition here) {
+if (insert some arbitrary condition here) {

 sr = foo.GetComponent<SpriteRenderer>();